foersterst/foersterst.github.io/pages/cv.md

 -------
 ### Teaching
 📊 Data Analysis in Community Ecology (3 ECTS), University of Tartu, Lecturer in charge: Meelis Pärtel, Carlos P. Carmona.\
-📊 Phylogenetic Trees in Ecology and Evolution (2 ECTS), University of Tartu, Lecturer in charge: Robert B. Davis.\
-📊 Using Statistics in Ecology (6 ECTS), University of Tartu, Lecturer in charge: Toomas Tammaru.

 -------
 ### Presentations